6.1 Working Collaboratively

 • Equitable Workloads: How will you ensure that each team member is doing an equitable/reasonable share of the work?
 How will you deal with emergent issues?

-• Quality of work: What are the expectations for quality of work?
+• Quality of work: What are the team’s expectations for quality of work?
 How will you ensure quality control?

 • Penalties: How will you ensure accountability to the team and the charter?
 What sort of consequences might you impose that will improve overall team performance?